 Planning is the key element of a burden-free retirement.

 “A Roth IRA will provide tax-free income at retirement,” Hardy said.
-“Currently, as long as one falls under the maximum income limit as stated by the IRS, he or she can (contribute) up to $5,000 this year, plus another $1,000 for those 50 and over.”
+“For 2023, as long as one falls under the maximum income limit as stated by the IRS, they can (contribute) up to $6,500, plus another $1,000 for those 50 and over.”

 In regards to real estate, Hardy says a couple filing joint taxes may realize a tax-free gain of up to $500,000 on the sale of their home.